 On December 19, 2012, the MTA and the MTA Bridges and Tunnels Boards approved \$2.5 billion in bond anticipation note issuance authority consisting of \$2.0 billion for transit and commuter purposes under either the MTA Transportation Revenue Obligation Resolution or the MTA Dedicated Tax Fund Obligation Resolution, and \$500 for MTA Bridges and Tunnels under the MTA Bridges and Tunnels General Revenue Obligation Resolution.
 The MTA and the MTA Bridges and Tunnels Boards also authorized the issuance of bonds to retire bond anticipation notes described above.
-MTA has received proposals from a number of financial institutions relating to such interim borrowing, which it is currently evaluating.
-On March 13, 2013, the MTA and MTA Bridges and Tunnels Boards authorized the use of the proceeds of such bond anticipation notes for the interim financing of other capital costs included in MTA's approved Capital Programs and MTA Bridges and Tunnels projected capital spending requirements.
+On March 13, 2013, the MTA and MTA Bridges and Tunnels Boards authorized the use of the proceeds of such bond anticipation notes for the interim financing of other capital costs included in MTA's approved Capital Programs and MTA Bridges and Tunnels projected capital-spending requirements.
 Depending on the timing for the incurrence of the costs of repairs relating to Tropical Storm Sandy and the receipt of insurance and federal reimbursements, authorization may be sought in the future for the issuance of additional bond anticipation notes and bonds.

-Reinsurers of the MTA property insurance program have already committed to an initial advance payment of \$100 on the insurance recovery, over \$89 of which has been received by MTA to date.
+Reinsurers of the MTA property insurance program have already committed to an initial advance payment of \$100 on the insurance recovery, over \$95.9 of which has been received by MTA to date.
 MTA is preparing claims in furtherance of obtaining additional recoveries of Sandy-related damages and losses under the property insurance policy.

 In addition, the Sandy Relief Act, passed in late January, 2013, provides a total of \$10.9 billion in FTA Emergency Relief funding for affected public transportation facilities for infrastructure repairs, debris removal, emergency protection measures, costs to restore service and hardening costs.
-MTA is eligible to submit requests for funding under the Sandy Relief Act; however, except as noted below, no specific portion of the \$10.9 billion is currently allocated to MTA.
-Of the \$10.9 billion amount, \$2 billion is to be allocated by the FTA to particular public transportation entities by the end of March 2013, with a portion thereof being made available immediately for expenditures and commitments incurred on or before January 29, 2013.
-The Sandy Relief Act also provided substantial funding for existing disaster relief programs of the Federal Emergency Management Agency ("FEMA").
+MTA is eligible to submit requests for funding under the Sandy Relief Act.

-Of the \$10.9 billion amount, under the Sandy Relief Act, an initial tranche of \$2 billion has been allocated by the FTA to affected state and local public transportation entities by the end of March 2013.
-On March 6, 2013, the Secretary of Transportation announced that \$193 had been allocated to MTA, representing principally reimbursements for costs associated with preparing MTA's system for the storm and for restoring service post-storm; the FTA subsequently entered into a grant agreement with the MTA obligating these funds.
-On March 29, 2013, the FTA published its allocations for the remainder of the initial \$2 billion.
-MTA was allocated an additional \$1.0 billion of these monies, bringing MTA's total allocation from the first \$2 billion tranche of FTA Emergency Relief funds the FTA to \$1.193 billion.
-FTA approval and execution of specific grants (beyond the grant of \$193 noted above) will need to be obtained prior to MTA's actual receipt or expenditure of these allocated funds.
+Of the \$10.9 billion amount, under the Sandy Relief Act, an initial tranche of \$2 billion was to be allocated by the FTA by the end of March 2013.
+On March 6, 2013, the Secretary of Transportation announced that \$193.9 had been allocated to MTA in response to a request MTA submitted for \$196.3, representing reimbursements for costs associated with preparing MTA's system for the storm and for restoring service post-storm (including costs associated with operating service for free immediately after the storm).
+On March 29, 2013, the FTA published its allocations for the remainder of the \$2 billion.
+MTA was allocated an additional \$1.0 billion, bringing MTA's total allocation from the FTA to \$1.194 billion from the first \$2 billion tranche of FTA Emergency Relief funds On May 23, 2013 the FTA allocated an additional \$3.7 billion to our regions transportation providers.
+The MTA will receive \$2.6 billion of this additional allocation bringing MTA's total allocation to \$3.8 billion.
+The funds made available through this additional allocation includes \$898 set aside to help the MTA with resiliency projects to help ensure transit assets are better able to withstand future disasters.
+FTA approval of specific grants will need to be obtained prior to MTA's actual receipt or expenditure of any of these allocated funds